speedment/speedment-doc/pages/stream_fundamentals.md

 ## Other Operations Examples

 Here is a list with example of other operations.
-The source code to the examples below with other operations can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/OtherOperations.java)
+The source code for the examples below with other operations can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/OtherOperations.java)

 ### isParallel
 ``` java